tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 <ExpansionPanel title="General types of consensus algorithms">

-Consensus algorithms can be differentiated into **lottery-based** such as PoW and **voting-based algorithms**, like for example in the case of Delegated-Proof-of-Stake.
+Consensus algorithms can be differentiated into **lottery-based** such as PoW and **voting-based algorithms**, for example in the case of Delegated-Proof-of-Stake.

 In lottery-based algorithms, nodes creating blocks are randomly selected in a mechanism strongly resembling a lottery.
 These algorithms are said to have **high scalability** but at the same time a tendency of producing **forks** and with it a **high-latency finality**.
 With increased block creation time the probability of another peer creating a new block before receiving the just created one can result in numerous forks.
 This leads to an instance that has to be solved to achieve finality.